Graham's Variety and Perverse Sheaves on the Nilpotent Cone: Graham's Variety

-Here, we will describe the construction of $\sMt$ slightly differently than how Graham describes it in \cite{Graham}.
-The reason for this will be seen in Section 3, where we will need the freedom to change our choice of Borel subgroup in order to implement Tymoczko's techniques.
-Let $B$ be a Borel subgroup in $G$.
-Then $T := B/[B,B]$ is a torus which is canonically isomorphic to any maximal torus in $B$.
-We know that the center $Z$ of $G$ is contained in $B$, and $B_{ad} := B/Z$ is a Borel subgroup in $G_{ad}$.
-Thus, $T_{ad}:= B_{ad}/[B_{ad},B_{ad}]$ is a torus canonically isomorphic to any maximal torus in $B_{ad}$.
-Let $W_{ad} := \ku/[\ku,\ku]$ where $\ku$ is the nilradical of $B_{ad}$.
-We can imbue $W_{ad}$ with the structure of an affine toric variety for $T_{ad}$ by using the character group of $T_{ad}$ as its lattice and by using the fundamental weights to generate its cone.
-By following the same construction as for $W_{ad}$ but with the character group for $T$, we can construct a toric variety $W$ for $T$ such that $W/Z = W_{ad}$.
-For a more detailed description of the construction of a toric variety, see \cite{Fulton} or \cite{Graham}.
-The Borel $B$ acts on $W$ through projection onto $T$, so that the unipotent part of $B$ acts trivially.
-Let $p_1:\ku \rightarrow W_{ad} (= \ku/[\ku,\ku])$ and $p_2:W\rightarrow W_{ad}( = W/Z)$ be the $B$-equivariant projections.
-We can then define $\tilde{\ku} = W \times_{W_{ad}} \ku = \{(w,u)| p_1(u)=p_2(w)\}$.
+Let $B$ be a Borel subgroup of $G$, and let $T$ be a maximal torus of $B$.
+We know that the center $Z$ of $G$ is contained in $B$, so $B_{ad} = B/Z$ is a Borel subgroup of $G_{ad}$ with maximal torus $T_{ad}=T/Z$.
+With this choice of a Borel subgroup and a maximal torus, we will assume the positive roots to be those in the Borel, so that the simple roots are determined by this choice.
+Let $\alpha_1,...,\alpha_n$ denote these simple roots following the conventions of \cite{HumphreysLieAlg}.
+Define $W_{ad}\subset \kg$ to be the span of the simple root vectors.
+Note that $W_{ad}\cong \ku/[\ku,\ku]$.
+Then $W_{ad}$ is a toric variety for $T_{ad}$ with lattice given by the character group of $T_{ad}$ and cone generated by the fundamental weights.
+By following the same toric variety construction as for $W_{ad}$ but with the character group for $T$, we can construct a toric variety $W$ for $T$ such that $W/Z = W_{ad}$.
+This variety $W$ is not in general smooth.
+However, in the case where $G=G_{ad}$, we have $W=W_{ad}$ and $\sMt = \sNt$.
+For a more detailed explanation of the construction of a toric variety, see \cite{Fulton} or \cite{Graham}.